 Calms Rashes

 If you or a member of your family are dealing with a rash - including diaper rash or rash caused by frequent dry brushing - tamanu oil can help.
 The fatty acids it contains, in particular, provide moisturizing benefits.
-They soothe the skin and accelerate the healing process - an ideal combination for rash treatment.
-This can also be used as an alternative to almond oil.
+Using tamanu oil can soothe the skin and accelerate the healing process of skin conditions like rashes - an ideal combination for rash treatment.
+This can also be used as an alternative to almond oil or sunflower oil.

 Rejuvenates Under-Eye Skin

-While tamanu oil shouldn’t be used on the eyes directly, it does work well in under-eye creams.
+While tamanu oil shouldn’t be used on the eyes directly, it does work well in under-eye skin care.
 Since it seals in moisture, it can help prevent the fine lines that often form in the sensitive skin beneath and around the eyes.

 Stimulates Skin Regeneration